Found by AI

 What is GEO?

-Generative Engine Optimization (GEO) is the practice of optimizing your business's online presence so that AI-powered search engines recommend you to their users.
-Think of it as SEO's younger, smarter sibling -- built specifically for the age of AI.
+Generative Engine Optimization (GEO) is the practice of optimizing your business's online presence so AI-powered search engines recommend you.
+Think of it as SEO's younger, smarter sibling - built for the age of AI.

-When someone asks ChatGPT, "What's the best pizza place in my neighbourhood?" or asks Perplexity, "Find me a reliable accountant for my startup," the AI doesn't show ten blue links.
+When someone asks ChatGPT "What's the best pizza place in my neighbourhood?" or Perplexity "Find me a reliable accountant for my startup," the AI doesn't show ten blue links.
 It gives a direct answer, usually recommending one to three businesses by name.
-GEO is about making sure your business is one of those names.
+GEO is about being one of those names.

-The term emerged in late 2024 as researchers from Princeton, Georgia Tech, and IIT Delhi published a landmark study showing that content optimized for AI engines saw up to 40% more visibility in AI-generated responses.
-Since then, GEO has grown from an academic concept into a critical marketing discipline.
+The term emerged in late 2024 when researchers from Princeton, Georgia Tech, and IIT Delhi published a landmark study showing content optimized for AI engines saw up to 40% more visibility in AI-generated responses.
+GEO has since grown from an academic concept into a critical marketing discipline.

 How AI Search Is Different from Google Search

 Traditional Google search returns a list of links.
-You click one, visit the website, and make your own decision.
-AI search is fundamentally different.
-It synthesizes information from many sources and delivers a single, curated answer.
+You click one, visit the website, and decide.
+AI search is different.
+It synthesizes information from many sources into a single, curated answer.

-This changes everything for businesses.
+This changes the game.
 In traditional search, you compete for a position on a list.
 In AI search, you compete for a mention in a narrative.
-The AI doesn't say "here are 10 options" -- it says "based on reviews, location, and expertise, I recommend these three."
+The AI doesn't say "here are 10 options" - it says "based on reviews, location, and expertise, I recommend these three."

-The signals AI engines use are also different.
-While Google relies heavily on backlinks, meta tags, and keyword density, AI engines look at the overall quality and consistency of information about your business across the internet.
-They weigh reviews, citations in authoritative sources, structured data, and how consistently your business information appears across platforms.
+The signals are also different.
+Google relies on backlinks, meta tags, and keyword density.
+AI engines weigh the quality and consistency of information about your business across the internet: reviews, citations in authoritative sources, structured data, and consistent business information across platforms.

-Perhaps most importantly, AI search is conversational.
-Users ask follow-up questions.
-"Is it open on Sundays?"
+And AI search is conversational.
+Users ask follow-ups: "Is it open on Sundays?"
 "Do they have vegan options?"
 "How far is it from my hotel?"
-Every piece of information about your business that exists online becomes a potential answer to these follow-up queries.
+Every piece of information about your business online becomes a potential answer.

 The 5 Pillars of AI Visibility

-After analyzing thousands of businesses and how they appear in AI responses, we've identified five key pillars that determine your AI visibility.
+After analyzing thousands of businesses and how they appear in AI responses, five pillars determine your AI visibility.

 01